KhaiTTNguyen/Computational_Quantum_Chemistry/structural_influence_on_excited_state_dynamics/README.md

 # Overview
 This folder consists of analysis programs written in Python that examine the influence of molecule structures on the dynamics of excited state electrons.

+Light-induced isomerization currently plays a key role in creating molecular switches / molecular machines, where light aids in conversion between different stable forms or configurations of a molecule.
+Applications can be seen in photoresponsive biological functions and processes in light-absorbing proteins.

-This work tries to understand how the structure of [conjugated systems](https://tinyurl.com/ybrfmk4t), such as number & positions of double bonds, affect the photo-isomerization products of non-adiabatic processes, and the lifetime of excited states.
+This work tries to understand how the structure of [conjugated systems](https://tinyurl.com/ybrfmk4t), such as number & positions of double bonds, the sizeof the system/number of Carbons, etc., affect the photo-isomerization products of non-adiabatic processes, and the lifetime of excited states.
 Our work also look into whether the excited state dynamics localized on individual bonds, or delocalized on multiple bonds.

 # Installations
 * Anaconda (JupyterNotebook): https://tinyurl.com/y7fbo2hk